Brown-tail moth: Control

 Branch-tip webs can be clipped in winter and very early spring, and either dropped into a bucket of soapy water or burned.
 Gloves should be worn.
 Appropriate pesticides should be applied before early May because that is when the larvae start to develop harmful hairs.
 For organic garden and farm situations there are sprays that use a strain of Bacillus thuringiensis (Bt).

+Population explosions

+Colour plate from a pamphlet by William Curtis illustrating the moth's life cycle, intended to address public fear during a 1782 population explosion.

+Historically the brown-tail moth has undergone periodic population outbreaks, each developing rapidly and lasting for months to years.

+Population explosions in Maine in 2003 and 2016 caused widespread ecological damage, with more than 10,000 hectares affected in the latter case.

+Réaumur recorded a devastating outbreak in France in 1730 near Paris.

+An outbreak of caterpillars in London in 1782, when the city was still recovering from the Gordon Riots eighteen months before, caused widespread panic and fears of famine and plague.
+Contemporary scientists such as William Curtis attempted to calm public fears; it is unclear how much effect this had.